-This guide covers Wanaka & Hawea businesses only.
-For other parts of Queenstown-Lakes District or to read about district-wide council and community services, please refer to the Zero Waste in Queenstown-Lakes District homepage.
+This guide covers Wanaka & Hawea only.
+For other parts of Queenstown-Lakes District, please refer to the Zero Waste in Queenstown-Lakes District homepage.

 - Mediterranean Market, 20 Ardmore Street, Wanaka – sells a range of unpackaged/loose produce, including harder to find items such as peanuts and hazelnuts in shells, fresh medjool dates, and various greens (like lettuce, mesclun, rocket and baby spinach) – just BYO bags/containers!
 They’ve also got a bunch of oils on tap (local and imported olive oil, as well as soya and canola oil) – the first time that you buy any of the oils you will need to purchase one of Mediterranean Market’s empty bottles to put it in, but after that you can bring the same bottle back for refill, over and over.

 - Run Rabbit – locally-made pasta (including gluten-free and vegan options) that can be put straight into BYO containers available at Wanaka Food and Produce Market, Sir Tim Wallis Drive, Wanaka.

 - Supermarkets – major supermarkets usually have well stocked bulk bin/pick and mix sections with wholefoods (BYO bags for these).
 However they’re pretty expensive, often more so than equivalent ingredients in packets (bah!), and more so than the bulk options at organic stores.

 The following shops sell unpackaged meat, sausages, smallgoods, seafood, cheese and/or deli foods and will happily put these straight into a BYO container – woohoo!

 - The Butcher’s Block & Smokehouse, 33 Reece Crescent, Wanaka – this butcher is happy to put unpackaged meat from the deli into BYO containers – woo!